liatrio/autogov-workflows/README.md

 - `attest-build-attestation-artifact-id` (string): The artifact-id of the build provenance attestation artifact.
 - `attest-metadata-attestations-artifact-id` (string): The artifact-id of the custom metadata attestation artifact.
 - `attest-sbom-attestations-artifact-id` (string): The artifact-id of the SBOM attestation artifact.
+- `attest-dependency-scan-attestations-artifact-id` (string): The artifact-id of the dependency scan attestation artifact.

 #### `.github/workflows/rw-hp-attest-blob.yaml`